Last Updated: October 30, 2021

 If we are mid-tour and the CDC recommends any restrictions against travel to the country we are in (or will be going to during the tour), we will continue operating the tour but adapt it as needed, depending on the circumstances.
 (For example, we will re-route a tour if it is scheduled to go through an area that has been quarantined.)
 We will assist tour members who wish to leave mid-tour (giving them a pro-rated refund), but we will not cancel a tour during its operation except in the most severe circumstances.

-At this time, all guests will be required to wear a mask indoors as well as outdoors while traveling with the tour and must cover the mouth and nose.
+All guests will only be required to wear a mask indoors or outdoors in accordance with local guidance & restrictions while traveling with the tour.

 Where can I find more information about coronavirus (COVID-19)?